 That’s a lot of water!
 Imagine filling a tub with 17 milk jugs… To make matters worse, a survey by Energy Australia revealed 29% of the population in their study took showers TWICE DAILY!
-This means, our average shower consumption is significantly greater than the United Nations projection of of 5-13 gallons of water for all consumption (drinking, cooking, sanitation, and hygiene).
+This means, our average shower consumption is significantly greater than the United Nations ideal projection of of 5-13 gallons of water for all consumption (drinking, cooking, sanitation, and hygiene).

 Showerheads are a good way to save water and money.
 Reducing water volume and heater work means lower utilities each month.
-In addition, a leaky shower at a rate of ten drops per minute can contribute more than 500 gallons in water waste annually .
-The following is a $21.00 option with good reviews and Water Sense Approval [Low Flow Showerhead, 3].
+In addition, a leaky shower at a rate of ten drops per minute can contribute more than 500 gallons in water waste annually [EPA].
+The following is a $21.00 option with good reviews and Water Sense Approval [Low Flow Showerhead].
 Cheaper ones can be found at local hardware stores, but if you can afford it is worth paying a little more for the more efficient sub-2g/min shower heads.

-- We all need coffee in the morning, even the water heater.
+We all need coffee in the morning, even the water heater.

-- Pee in your shower!
+Pee in your shower!
 Why are we peeing into freshwater?

 In the average home, the largest utilities of water consumption are the toilet, the washing machine and the shower.
 So combine two of them: the shower is basically a unisex urnal.
 Ladies there is no shame, we can stand and pee too!
 Or squat if that’s what you’re into.

 Conserving water is better in twos.
 While your honey scrubs up, you can wash down.
-Generosity goes a long way, especially when you’ve got helping hands to scrub that elusive region right between your shoulder blades!!
+Generosity goes a long way, especially when you’ve got helping hands to scrub that elusive region right between your shoulder blades…

 Beyond simple water conservation, daily and hot showers remove important oils and fauna from our skin leaving behind dry and vulnerable pores.
-Our skins are naturally acidic and the soaps we use create a basic environment our natural heathy bacteria cannot survive.
+Our skins are naturally acidic and support loads of heathy bacteria.
+The soaps and hot water reomve necessary oils and create a basic environment good bacteria cannot survive in.
 One such bacteria victim was found to protect against acne breakouts.
-Read this post in The Sydney Morning Herald to give you extra convincing to take luke-warm, short showers only two to three times weekly.
+Read this post from The Sydney Morning Herald for that extra motivation to take luke-warm, short showers only two to three times weekly.

 BONUS: Do you have a garden?!